 – Co-Founder/ Soprano

 As an impetus of the conceptual group that founded Espressivo, Catherine is driven by a desire to produce quality choral music.
-After graduating with her bachelor's degree, she went on to pursue a master's degree in Choral Conducting through Florida Atlantic University and is working on a second Master's of Music Education through Silver Lake College where she received her Kodaly certification.
-Currently teaching music in the Palm Beach County school system, Catherine enjoys both the joys and challenges of her profession.
-Additionally, Catherine is a musical director and teaches voice and piano privately to children and adults at Center Stage Performing Arts.
-Catherine serves as President on Espressivo's Board of Directors.
+After graduating with her bachelor's degree, she went on to pursue a master's degree in Choral Conducting through Florida Atlantic University and received her Kodaly certification at Silver Lake College.
+Currently acting as the choral director at West Boca Raton Community High School and adjunct music education faculty at Florida Atlantic University, Catherine enjoys both the joys and challenges of her profession.
+Catherine serves as President on the Espressivo Board of Directors.

 Grammy Music Educator Award